Osama1010C/RentMate/README.md

 📁 Services            --> Business logic layer
-📁 Helpers             --> Helper Methods to serve some services 📁 Validation          --> check validations of models, images, and files 📁 UOF (Unit of Work)  --> Transaction management layer
+📁 Helpers             --> Helper Methods to serve some services 📁 Validation          --> check validations of models, images, and files 📁 Middleware
+📁 Logs                --> trace execute time for each endpoint 📁 UOF (Unit of Work)  --> Transaction management layer
 ```